mjordan/bagit_indexer/README.md

      Elasticsearch index.
 Default is "bags".
 ```

-To index Bags (serialized or loose) in your input directory, run the `bagit_indexer` script like this:
+To index Bags (serialized or loose) in your input directory, run the `index` script like this:

 ```
-php bagit_indexer.php -i sample_bags
+./index -i sample_bags
 ```

 You will see the following: